flightaware/casstcl/README.md

 The default is enabled.

+* *$cassdb* **latency_aware_routing** *$enabled*

+Configures the cluster to use latency-aware request routing, or not.

-This routing policy composes the base routing policy, routing requests first to replicas on nodes considered local by the base load balancing policy.
+This routing policy composes the base routing policy tracks the exponentially weighted moving average of query latencies to nodes in the cluster.
+If a given node's latency exceeds an exclusion threshold, it is no longer queried.

 * *$cassdb* **tcp_keepalive** *$enabled $delaySecs*